jankaluza/spectrum/building-from-source-code.markdown

 		git clone git://github.com/hanzz/spectrum.git

 2. Stable version

 	You can get stable version from [Download page](http://spectrum.im/download/source/).

-After you have downloaded the source code, you can build Spectrum:
+Once you have downloaded the source code, you can build Spectrum:

 	cd spectrum
 	cmake .
 	make
 	sudo make install

-After you have successfully installed spectrum, you can start [configuring spectrum instances](new-spectrum-instances.html).
+When you have Spectrum successfully installed, you can start [configuring spectrum instances](new-spectrum-instances.html).